PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 07:33:19
+Last updated: 2024-04-06 07:33:52
-Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell
+Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor